 - A user from Linux Mint

 Step 1.
-Click "File History" first, then click "Restore your files with File History".
+To restore your files, start by clicking on "File History" and then select "Restore your files with File History".

 Step 2.
 Click "Restore personal files".

 Step 4.
-You can restore your desired folders to the original location by clicking the "Restore" button.
+To restore your desired folders to their original location, click the "Restore" button.

-If you want to change your destination location, right-click on the "Restore" button first, and click "Restore to", then select a new location to save your recovered folders.
+To change the destination location for recovered folders, right-click on the "Restore" button, click "Restore to," and then select a new location to save the recovered folders.

-System Restore can take your PC to a previous point in time.
-When installing new software or driver, restore points could be created automatically.
-But for Win10/11, you need to turn on it manually.
-Then you can recover the deleted files with System Restore.
-This method has two parts: Enable your System Restore Point and Restore data from your selected Restore Point.
+System Restore can take your PC to a previous point in time, but for Win10/11, you need to turn it on manually.
+When installing new software or drivers, restore points are created automatically.
+You can then recover deleted files with System Restore, which has two parts: enabling your System Restore Point and restoring data from your selected Restore Point.

 ▶Part 1: Enable your System Restore Point